Growing up with a famous sibling…

 Capella Tega; a small chapel with frescoes from the XIV century

-Sant’Andrea, which has a stunning frescoed chapel with beautiful blue vaults.
+Sant’Andrea, has a stunning frescoed chapel with beautiful blue vaults.

 Finestre, balconi e vicoli fioriti

-Spello has a long-lasting tradition taking place each summer between May and mid-August: a flower competition that sees the town’s alley compete with one another for the most beautiful flower display.
-The facades, steps and courtyards are decorated with flowers of all colors.
+Spello has a long-lasting tradition taking place each summer between May and mid-August: a flower competition that sees the town’s alleys compete with one another for the most beautiful flower display.
+The facades, steps, and courtyards are decorated with flowers of all colors.
 The result is an extravaganza of colors and smells that make the town an absolute delight.

 Infiorata di Spello (June)